pravinkumarspk/Generics/README.md

 And every time the array gets full, I literally copy it and make it double in size — just like the real thing does behind the scenes.

+---

+## Points
+- **Motive of this project** – to explore and understand how ArrayList works internally
+- **Learned Generics** – how to create a class with `<T>` and use it for any data type
+- **Working of Generics** – type safety, reusability, and avoiding casting everywhere
+- **Understanding of Generics** – why they exist and how powerful they are for collections

+---

 I really enjoyed doing this project.
 Special thanks to **Code with John** who randomly popped up in my YouTube suggestions and started this whole rabbit hole. 😅

 This was fun.
 Learned a lot.